 Front camera: 10MP + 8MP

-The 6.4-inch Super AMOLED display on the Samsung Galaxy S10 Plus makes this the biggest S phone screen to date, bigger than 5.8-inch Galaxy S9 Plus and matching the Galaxy Note 9 screen size.
+The 6.4-inch Super AMOLED display on the Samsung Galaxy S10 Plus makes this the biggest S phone screen to date – bigger than 5.8-inch Galaxy S9 Plus and matching the Note 9 screen size.
 It's also a lot better.

-There’s one drawback to Samsung chipping away at the bezel: we found our encroaching palms making more false touches on this sensitive screen (especially when typing), often flipping our on-screen keyboard back-and-forth between letters and numbers to output a bunch of gobbledygook in embarrassing messages. iPhone owners accustomed to more otherwise-ugly bezel and better palm rejection software may find it tough to switch for this reason.
+One drawback to Samsung chipping away bezel: we found our encroaching palms making false touches on the sensitive screen (especially when typing), often flipping our on-screen keyboard between letters and numbers to output a bunch of gobbledygook in embarrassing messages. iPhone owners accustomed to more otherwise-ugly bezel and better palm rejection software, beware.

 The Infinity-O display is Samsung's new look for 2019, and it’s enough of a change if you've been demanding something new.
 It looks fantastic, with bright, colorful reproduction making the best of images, icons, apps, games and video.

 - High-end 512GB/1TB version comes with a premium ceramic back